MedNET is the Pompidou Group’s Mediterranean network for co-operation on drugs and addictions.

-MedNET is the Mediterranean network for co-operation on drugs and addictions of the Pompidou Group.
-It promotes co-operation, exchange and mutual transfer of knowledge between countries from both sides of the Mediterranean, respecting human rights and gender equality.
+It promotes co-operation, exchange and mutual transfer of knowledge between countries on both sides of the Mediterranean, with due regard to human rights and gender equality.

-It was created in 2006, after a feasibility study carried out at the initiative of France and the Netherlands.
-The group was assessed positively and has developed ever since, geographically and thematically, to promote effective and appropriate answers to addictions.
+It was created in 2006, after a feasibility study carried out at the suggestion of France and the Netherlands.
+Since then, the group has met with a positive response and has expanded both geographically and thematically, to promote effective and appropriate responses to addictions.

-At the moment, the network consists of fifteen countries: 9 Pompidou Group members (Cyprus, Croatia, France, Greece, Italy, Malta, Morocco, Portugal, Turkey) and 6 non-members (Algeria, Egypt, Jordan, Lebanon, Palestine*, Tunisia).
+The network currently consists of 18 countries: 11 Pompidou Group members (Cyprus, Croatia, France, Greece, Italy, Malta, Morocco, Portugal, Slovenia, Switzerland, Turkey) and 7 non-members (Algeria, Egypt, Jordan, Lebanon, Palestine*, Spain, Tunisia).

-The long-term objective of MedNET is to promote the elaboration and implementation of coherent policies on addictive behaviours, based on scientifically validated knowledge.
+The long-term objective of MedNET is to promote the design and delivery of coherent policies on addictive behaviours, based on scientifically validated knowledge.

-All projects submitted by the participating countries will have to be developed and implemented with a special focus on human rights, and taking into account gender equality.
+All projects submitted by the participating countries will have to be developed and implemented with a special focus on human rights, and due regard to gender equality.

 - Prevention of addictive behaviours

-- Promotion of the collection of reliable, objective and comparable data, and creation of or support to national observatories
+- Promoting the collection of reliable, objective and comparable data and creating, or providing support to, national observatories

 - Development of national balanced strategies

-- Socio-sanitary health care of addictive behaviours; risk and harm reduction
+- Socio-sanitary responses to addictive behaviours; risk and harm reduction

 - Law enforcement and fight against drug trafficking